Mohamedddm/BE-Solo-News/README.md

 npm install pg
 ```

 The second package to be installed is the "dotenv" package.
-This is to allow dynamic connection to either of the 2 local databases depending on the environment you run it in; dev or test.
+This is to allow dynamic connection to either of the 2 local databases depending on the environment you run it in, either dev or test.

 To install, do the following: